nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ![](images/link_sequence.png)

-1. The LinkCommand calls upon DishList to get the Dish based on the Index given via UserInput
+1. The LinkCommand calls upon DishList to get the Dish based on the Index given via UserInput.
-2. DishList then calls on Dish to carry out the addPart(ingredientName) function which is responsible for the linking of the Dish and Ingredient
+2. DishList then calls on Dish to carry out the addPart(ingredientName) function which is responsible for the linking of the Dish and Ingredient.
-3. Dish calls on IngredientList through the find function, to which IngredientList returns the Index of the Ingredient
+3. Dish calls on IngredientList through the find function, to which IngredientList returns the Index of the Ingredient.
-4. Given the index is non-negative, the addPart function then removes any old contributions of Ingredient Wastes in the current Dish's Waste through a loop
+4. Given the index is non-negative, the addPart function then removes any old contributions of Ingredient Wastes in the current Dish's Waste through a loop.
-5. Subsequently, it adds the Ingredient to the Dish's parts following which it updates the Dish's own Ingredient Contribution
+5. Subsequently, it adds the Ingredient to the Dish's parts following which it updates the Dish's own Ingredient Contribution.
 6. Finally, the function re-updates the contribution of all linked Ingredient's Wastes to the Dish's Waste.

 ### Graph

-The implementation of the Edit function allows *Food-O-Rama* to display a graph of the Dishes and Ingredients present in the DishList and IngredientList to the User Below is a sequence diagram that shows how the GraphCommand functions
+The implementation of the Edit function allows *Food-O-Rama* to display a graph of the Dishes and Ingredients present in the DishList and IngredientList to the User.

+Below is a sequence diagram that shows how the GraphCommand functions.

 ![](images/graph_sequence.png)

-Graph works by creating a 2d grid and printing the bars based on the current position of the terminal cursor.
+Graph works by creating a 2D grid and printing the bars based on the current position of the terminal cursor.
 This lets us bypass the restriction in a CLI based application where you can only print from up to down and the bars can get printed "vertically".
 This is done by calculating the lengths of the bars beforehand and using these lengths along with the current coordinates to print either an empty space or a bar.

-Despite this due to CLI and ascii limitations, printing of fractional values posed an issue.
+Despite this due to CLI and ASCII limitations, printing of fractional values poses an issue.
 This was because you are unable to print half a character and using special unicode characters would break cross-platform functionality.

 The solution that we implemented was to have a digit in the top most bar if we have fractional heights.
 This way while we still don't get a perfect representation, we are capable of giving the value accurate to one decimal place.
 So if the height was 3.33 units it would be represented by 3 filled bars and the 4th bar will have a 3 within indicating its value is between 3.3 to 3.4 as shown in the figure below.